 Outcomes to date on the project include:

-Wilson, Brian & Van Luijk, Nicolien. (in press).
+Wilson, Brian & Van Luijk, Nicolien.
+(2019).
 Covering protest at the Vancouver 2010 Olympics: A peace journalism inspired analysis.
 Sociology of Sport Journal, 36(1), 32-47.
 (Note: Article was ‘Runner-Up’ in the Sociology of Sport Journal’s Outstanding Article Competition).

 Forde, Shawn & Wilson, Brian (2018).
 Radical Sports Journalism?: Reflections on ‘Alternative’ Approaches to Covering Sport-Related Social Issues.
 Sociology of Sport Journal, 35(1), 66-76.

 Weedon, G., Wilson, B., Yoon, L., Lawson, S. (2018).
 Where’s all the ‘good’ sports journalism?: Sports media research, the sociology of sport, and the question of quality sports reporting.
 International Review for the Sociology of Sport, 53(6), pp. 639 – 667.

 Wilson, B. (2016).
 ‘Sport Journalism for Peace’: Reflections on a Research Project and an Argument for Taking Sport Journalism Seriously.
 Presented at the International Peace Research Association Meetings.
 Freetown, Sierra Leone.
 November 27-December 1.

 Van Luijk, N., Waldman, D., & Wilson, B. (2015).
 Experiments in ‘Sport Journalism for Peace’ (SJP): Reflections on Coverage of the Vancouver and Sochi Olympics.
 Presented at the North American Society for the Sociology of Sport Conference in Santa Fe, New Mexico, Nov.
 4-7.